 - Helping national authorities adhere to the obligations stemming from the Council Recommendation of 8 June 2009 on an action in the field of rare diseases.

-Within RD-ACTION, 20 conferences will have taken place by the end of the Joint Action.
+Within RD-ACTION, 19 conferences or round tables were organised (Belgium organised two round tables).
 The National Alliances have identified key national priorities to be discussed with all the stakeholders and national authorities.
 Most of them tackle the issue of:

 - Centres of Expertise and ERNs;